Drill Bit PreciseBits.com precisely

 After a fair amount of discussion and measurements inside the taper of the Bosch Colt, a rather disturbing fact emerged.
 The angle of the taper was larger than that of any other Colt we had measured and the wall did not form a linear cone.
 Rather, it bulged slightly inward in the center which prevented our hardened (HRC 52 min.) spring collets from accurately seating in the spindle.
 Removing the nut from the collet we noticed that when we pushed the collet into the taper it could be wiggled back and forth and could not find a secure seat (a sure sign of a mismatch between the collet and taper geometries).
 It was not clear why the OEM collet worked so much better than our BOPG collet.
 During discussions on this curious behaviour, it was suggested that, since the OEM collet is not very well hardened, perhaps it was forced to comply with the deformation in the taper and was able to achieve a more concentric seat.
 Unfortunately, we do not have the tools to accurately determine if this is true.

 What does all this mean to the user?
-Not all Colts are created equal.
-The best test we have been able to come up with to see if a COLT will work with our collets is to take a 1/8" BOPG collet to the store with you and try it in the taper bore of any Colt you are considering.
-If it seats snugly, it is probably a good match.
-If the collet wiggles in the bore, it may not function at the level of precision needed for fine detail work.
+Not all Bosch Colts are created equal.
+The best test we have been able to come up with to see if a Bosch Colt (or Rigid 2400) will work with our collets is:

 As with all of our tools, the collets, nuts, and spanners come with our standard no-fault guarantee.
 If you cannot find a COLT that will work with the collets, return the nuts and collets to us for a refund.
 Cold comfort to be sure, but the best we can do at the present time.